mjpclab/react-tabber/README.md

 If show label container under bottom of tab page.
 Default value is false.

 `clickSwitch`
-Specify if user can click a label item to switch to that tab page.
+A boolean value to specify if user can click a label item to switch to that tab page.

 `hoverSwitch`
-Specify if user can hover on a label item to switch to that tab page.
+A boolean value to specify if user can hover on a label item to switch to that tab page.

 `hoverSwitchDelay`
 Specify how long in milliseconds delay before switching, which is triggered by hover.
 Only available if `hoverSwitch` is true.
 Default value is 0.

 `leaveCancelSwitch`
-Specify if the delayed switch should be canceled when user stop hovering a label item within `hoverSwitchDelay` period of time.
+A boolean value to specify if the delayed switch should be canceled when user stop hovering a label item within `hoverSwitchDelay` period of time.

 `onSwitch(oldIndex, newIndex)`
 A callback will be invoked when switching tab, current active index is `oldIndex`, and target index is `newIndex`.